Own the Film

 In the South, however, white supremacists did not believe blacks should have any such rights.
 During Reconstruction, white supremacists formed political and social groups to promote whites and oppress blacks, and to enact laws that codified inequality.
 The Ku Klux Klan (founded in 1865) and the Knights of the White Camellia (1867) were secret groups, while members of the White League (1874) and the Red Shirts (1875) were publicly known.
 All four groups used violence to intimidate blacks and Republican voters.
 Their efforts succeeded, and with the end of Reconstruction in 1877, white supremacy became the reality of the South.

-Descendant Sharon Malone talks about the true purpose of terrorism, its results and why people stayed where they were be persecuted.
+Descendant Sharon Malone talks about the true purpose of terrorism and its results.

 Historian Pete Daniel talks about the positive and negative things going on in history.

 Descendant Barbara Belisle remembers visits from the KKK from her childhood.

 Historian James Grossman talks about the legacy of supremacy.

 Descendant Bernard Kinsey reflects on growing up in the South.

 Historian Mary Ellen Curtin explains positions of power and white supremacists.